 The Food Pantry has grown over the last 40 years to serve over 800 families in the White Plains area.
 Our mission is to feed the hungry of White Plains and vicinity, the working poor, single parents, senior citizens, children and the disabled.
 We were established as a volunteer Ecumenical Emergency Food Pantry of White Plains in 1979.
 We received our 501C-3 on December 18, 1986 and provide food for people to take home and cook for themselves and their families.
 We continue to serve senior citizens, single parents with families, the handicapped or disabled, people whose ages range from infants to ninety plus years and clients of all ethnic groups.
 For 51 weeks a year, we provide our clients with bags of food with which to prepare varied and nutritious meals for themselves and their families.
 Each client receives enough food for three meals a day per person for 5 days.

-On Wednesdays, we pick up food donated by the White Plains Farmers’ Market.
+On Wednesdays, we pick up food donated by the White Plains Farmers Market.
 On Thursday mornings, we pack bags of staples according to family size.
 Each client is given a bag of staples according to family size, and may choose clothing, shoes, books, toys, and household items.
 We fill and distribute supplemental bags with fresh fruit and vegetables, meat or fish, bread, cakes, cookies, chips, milk, juice, coffee and tea as available.
 At the end of each day, everything is moved in to our storage room.

 All activities are run by 48 volunteers and the distribution center is located at the Slater Center and 100% of our goals and objectives is to provide nutritious food to any White Plains resident who needs it.